Karajá: History

 In 1673 the tribe first encountered European explorers.
 The Karajá first encountered the Europeans through two interactions, one with Jesuit missionaries as early as 1658 (Ribeiro, 2012; Museu do Índio, 2016) and the second with groups of bandeirantes throughout the 1600s (Ribeiro 2012).
 These bandeirantes were explorers, mainly from São Paulo, who went in search of gold and slaves.
 In their exploration of the interior of Brazil they came across the Karajá and used violence in order to confront and control them (Ribeiro, 2012; Museu do Índio, 2016).
 In 1811, the Portuguese Empire, based in Rio de Janeiro at the time, waged war against the Karajá and neighboring tribes.
 The Karajá and Xavante retaliated by destroying the presidio of Santa Maria do Araguia in 1812.
 More recently, the Karajá have been subject to renewed interest in areas west of the Araguaia River (Ribeiro, 2012), known as the ‘March to the West’.
 During this period, the area attracted the likes of anthropologists, governors, and presidents of the republic (Ribeiro 2012; Instituto Socioambiental, 2016).
 During the mid-20th century, the tribe was overseen by Brazil's federal Indian bureau, the Serviço de Proteção aos Índios or SPI.

 In the 1980s and 1990s, the Karajá community leader, Idjarruri Karaja, campaigned for better education, land rights, and employment opportunities for the tribe.
 Karaja also brought electricity and telecommunications to the tribe in 1997.

 These contacts with outsiders has resulted in cultural exchange to the extent that many Iny have now integrated themselves into Brazilian society, dominating the Portuguese language and working in official government roles (Museu do Índio, 2016).
 The Karajá language is one aspect of Iny culture where this exchange is visible.
 The Iny to this day have loan words that are taken from Língua Geral (Ribeiro, 2012).
 This was a hybrid language between European Portuguese and native languages that facilitated communication between these two groups.
 In addition, the Iny have a set of loan words from other indigenous communities due to repeated contact with groups such as the Tapirapé and the Kaiapó (Ribeiro, 2012).

 Language

 They speak the Karajá language, which is part of the Macro-Jê language family.
 It was suggest as being a part of this family as early as 1886 but remained as an unclassified language for the majority of the 20th century until around 1967 (Ribeiro, 2012, p.
 268).
 The language has four dialects: Northern Karajá, Southern Karajá, Javaé, and Xambioá.
-Within these dialects, there are differences in speech males and females (Ribeiro, 2012; Insituto Socioambiental, 2016).
+Within these dialects, there are differences in speech between males and females (Ribeiro, 2012; Insituto Socioambiental, 2016).
 The Karajá language is generally the first language spoken by children, indicating that the majority (if not all) of people are fluent speakers of the language (Museu do Índio, 2016).